-- Foster hope, optimism and control, enabling students to strengthen and self-manage their mental health and recovery.
+The student development programme aims to foster hope, optimism and control, enabling people to strengthen and manage their mental health and personal recovery.

 - Increase student connections and a sense of belonging.

-- Help students create meaningful goals that promote personal recovery and supports their aspirations.
+- Help students create meaningful goals that promote personal recovery and support their aspirations.

-- Enhance students’ mental wellbeing by helping them to develop their resilience, self-esteem, self-confidence, self-acceptance, hope and optimism
+- Enhance students’ mental wellbeing by helping them develop resilience, self-esteem, self-confidence, self-acceptance, hope and optimism.

-- Offer opportunities for students to contribute lived experience in order to enhance other students’ experience and learning.
+- Offer opportunities for students to contribute lived experience to enhance other students’ experience and learning.